How do I claim back tax I have overpaid through PAYE on wages or pensions?

 How do I get my emergency tax back?

 There is information on what to do if you have had an emergency tax code during the tax year in the employment section.

 How do I claim a refund after the end of the tax year and for previous tax years?

 If you have paid too much tax through your employment or pension and the end of the tax year in which you overpaid tax has already passed (and you have not received a P800 or need your refund urgently and can't wait for your P800), you can make a claim for a refund.
-You can do this online, through your Personal Tax Account (accessed through GOV.UK), or by writing to HMRC.
+It is probably easiest to do this by writing to HMRC.

 If you write to HMRC, mark the top of your letter clearly with ‘repayment claim’ so that HMRC can make sure it gets to the right department.

 See Where can I find more information and examples? below for an idea of how to write your letter and what you might include.
 Generally, your letter should:

 - give your full personal details – your name, address and National Insurance number;

 - include as much information as possible about your pension or employment, for example, PAYE reference numbers, how much you were paid and how much tax was deducted;

 - enclose copies of P60s and P45s if you have them – keep the originals;